 This residency site agrees that no person at this site will solicit, accept, or use any ranking-related information from any residency applicant.

-About VA Southern Arizona Veteran Affairs Pharmacy Residency Program (PGY1)
+About VA Tucson: Southern Arizona Veteran Affairs Pharmacy Residency Program (PGY1)

 Southern Arizona VA Health Care System, Tucson, AZ

-The Southern Arizona VA Healthcare System (SAVAHCS) has provided comprehensive, world class health care to Veterans for over eighty years.
-SAVAHCS is recognized for achieving and sustaining high levels of performance and service to our Veterans and is the recipient of the 2012 Robert W. Carey Performance Excellence Award that is based on nationally recognized criteria of organizational excellence.
-SAVAHCS is an integrated Veteran’s Affairs health care system consisting of an over 250 bed hospital, multiple primary care and specialty clinics, two urban community outpatient clinics, and five community outpatient clinics in Tucson’s outlying areas serving 50,000 Veterans annually.
+The Southern Arizona VA Healthcare System (SAVAHCS) has provided comprehensive, world class health care to Veterans for over 90 years.
+SAVAHCS is an integrated Veteran’s Affairs health care system consisting of an over 250-bed hospital, multiple primary care and specialty clinics, two urban community outpatient clinics, and five community outpatient clinics in Tucson’s outlying areas, serving over 60,000 Veterans annually.
+A wide range of inpatient and ambulatory care services are provided in the medical center including acute care medicine, primary care, surgery, neurology, infectious diseases, nephrology, endocrinology, gastroenterology, rheumatology, pulmonary, cardiology, oncology, mental health, and emergency medicine.
+SAVAHCS is a cardiac referral center for the Southwest Region.

-The SAVAHCS Pharmacy Service is a highly integrated, progressive clinical practice model that encompasses approximately 115 pharmacy staff members, over 30 Clinical Pharmacy Specialists in a variety of practice settings.
-Additionally, the Pharmacy Service is a technology and patient safety leader assisted by the extensive use of robotics and automation.
+The Pharmacy Service is a technology and patient safety leader assisted by the extensive use of robotics and automation.

 Life in Tucson: Imagine living in Tucson, a city of 1 million people, with a large university that still feels like your hometown.
 Enjoy warm, sunny weather (approximately 320 days a year) and outstanding outdoor recreational opportunities including hiking, biking, swimming, golf, tennis, mountain climbing and skiing in your own backyard (yes, skiing in Arizona!).
 The University of Arizona offers an assortment of sports, music, theater, and dance groups that tour the United States and perform on campus.
+Designated as a UNESCO City of Gastronomy for its rich culinary heritage.
 Tucson is situated two hours southeast of the Phoenix/Scottsdale metropolitan area.
-Close enough to enjoy all the sports, concerts, theatre and shopping opportunities without the congestion!